 It’s easy enough to get there, as buses run from Oaxaca City regularly.
 From handmade clothing and rugs, to delicious fruit and vegetables grown in the fertile valleys around the city, there’s so much on offer.
 Make sure you bring some spending money with you!

-➤ The Yagul Archaeological Site & Sunday Local Market tour takes you from Oaxaca City on a half-day excursion to explore the ruins of Yagul, the site that flourished after Monte Alban was abandoned.
-You’ll also visit the town of San Jeronimo Tlacochahuaya and its religious art.
-You’ll head then to the Sunday market of Tlacolula, where you’ll have time to wander around and buy crafts or local bites. ➥ BOOK IT HERE
+➤ The Sunday Market Tour in Tlacolula de Matamoros takes you from Oaxaca City on a half-day excursion to the bustling Sunday market of Tlacolula, where you’ll have time to wander around and buy crafts.
+You’ll learn about the different communities in Oaxaca as you visit their stalls, and sample delicious local street food. ➥ BOOK IT HERE

 Explore the Markets of Oaxaca